mertemir/crypto-ticker/README.md

 # crypto-ticker

 <h3>Introduction</h3>
-Crypto-ticker is an android application written with the MVVM design pattern.
-Latest Bitcoin data are shown and updated in real-time.
-It's done so by connecting to a websocket which provides Bitcoin data in real-time.
-Additionally it allows users to set alarms for specific prices.
-When market and alarm prices match the app pops up a notification even when the app is closed.
-There's also a page where latest bitcoin related news are displayed.
+Crypto-ticker is an android application written with the Model-View-ViewModel design pattern.
+Latest Bitcoin data are shown and updated in real-time by connecting to a websocket.
+Users can be informed about the latest changes on the currency and set alarms for specific prices.
+When market and alarm prices match the app pops up a notification.
+There's also a news page where latest bitcoin related news are displayed.

 <h3>Used technologies</h3>